2026 Laguna Beach, California Planning Guide

-Laguna Beach is the perfect relaxing vacation destination in Southern California, and this planning guide offers tips for visiting, things to do in 2025, hotel & restaurant recommendations, and what to know before your trip to Orange County.
-(Updated January 4, 2025.)
+Laguna Beach is the perfect vacation destination in Southern California, offering a beautiful and charming contrast to Los Angeles or San Diego.
+This planning guide offers tips for visiting, things to do, hotel & restaurant recommendations, and what to know before your trip to Orange County.
+(Updated January 16, 2026.)

 We love Laguna Beach.
 It’s our favorite of the beach cities, and one of our favorite spots in all of the United States.
 We’ve spent more time here than anywhere else in California, which is reflected in our post, 101 Things to Do in Laguna Beach.
 For a small town, that’s a very thorough list, covering everything from places to eat to seasonal events and so much more.

 Laguna Beach is without question the best coastal city in California.
-It’s far superior to more recognizable cities like Santa Monica and Huntington Beach (both of which are incredibly overrated, in our estimation), and it’s even better than Malibu and Newport Beach (which are not overrated, but still not as great as Laguna).
+It’s far superior to more recognizable cities like Santa Monica and Huntington Beach, both of which are overrated, in our estimation.
+It’s even better than Malibu and Newport Beach, which are not overrated, but still not as great as Laguna.

 Laguna Beach also offers exceptional boutique shopping, dining, and recreational opportunities, most of which do not involve the ocean.
 Suffice to say, there’s a lot more to Laguna Beach than the beach.